-Knowing What to Ask For
+1. Know What to Ask for

-Nowadays, cheaper manufacturers have found savvy ways to throw the word ‘leather’ around while meaning something completely different.
-The best course of action is to find a furniture store near you and always to ask a salesperson directly about the construction, fabric, leather, and warranty.
+Nowadays, cheaper manufacturers have found savvy ways to throw the word "leather" around while meaning something completely different.
+The best course of action is to find a furniture store near you and always ask a salesperson directly about the construction, fabric, leather, and warranty.
 Before you buy, make sure you're getting the straight talk you deserve.

-What Is Bonded Leather?
+2. What Is Bonded Leather?

 "Bonded leather" is a cheaper manufacturer’s first line of attack in selling you the look and feel of leather for a “great deal.”
 Unfortunately, bonded leather is hardly leather at all—by definition, it has to be only 17% leather.
 So leather is to bonded leather what chicken is to chicken McNuggets (or pressboard to wood, or dryer lint to fabric): In other words, it's processed beyond recognition.